havakv/deep_learning_reading_group/README.md

 A repository to keep track of papers in the reading group at University of Oslo.

+Comments to the papers can be found under Issues.

 # Sessions

 ## #1: 12.02.16